Unexpected consequences of Post-Quantum theories in the graph-theoretical approach to correlations: Conclusion

 \section{Conclusion}

 In this work, we extended previous results on the quantum correlations problem within the CSW framework.
 Specifically, we examined a type of well-known composite correlation experiment, Yan's construction.
-We identified that the largest theory allowed by the Exclusivity Principle (EP) to describe an experiment, given a theory for the complementary experiment, aligns with the mathematical structure of anti-blocking duality.
-This insight enabled us to determine, for any assumed theory of any complementary experiment, the corresponding theory selected by EP for the original experiment (Proposition \ref{prop1}).
-We then explored the implications of this result for classical and $E_1$ theories (Corollary \ref{cor1}), and more importantly, for Quantum Theory (Remark \ref{cor2}), where we recovered a previously established result from the literature.
+We identified that the largest correlation set allowed by the Exclusivity Principle (EP) to describe an experiment, given a correlation set for the complementary experiment, aligns with the mathematical structure of anti-blocking sets.
+This insight enabled us to determine, for any assumed correlation set of any complementary experiment, the corresponding correlation set selected by the EP for the original experiment (Proposition \ref{prop1}).
+We then explored the implications of this result for classical and $E_1$ sets (Corollary \ref{cor1}), and more importantly, for quantum correlations (Remark \ref{cor2}), where we recovered a previously established result from the literature.

-Building on Proposition \ref{prop1} we derived our main result, where we demonstrated that Quantum Theory and EP forbid Post-Quantum theories to produce results distinct from the quantum ones.
-In other words, by assuming that EP holds, we derive a fundamental limitation: EP excludes the possibility of theories extending beyond Quantum Theory, generalizing previous results to arbitrary experiments.
-Alternatively, if Post-Quantum behaviors are observed and the corresponding Sub-Quantum counterpart cannot be certified, this would indicate that EP is not a valid universal principle.
+Building on Proposition \ref{prop1} we derived our main result, where we demonstrated that if Nature is at least quantum, then the EP forbids post-quantum behaviors in Nature.
+In other words, by assuming that every quantum behavior is, in principle, realizable in Nature and that the EP holds, we derive a fundamental limitation: the EP excludes the possibility of theories extending beyond Quantum Theory, generalizing previous results to arbitrary experiments.
+Alternatively, if Post-Quantum behaviors are observed, this would indicate that EP is not a valid universal principle.

-Finally, we propose that another way to show that EP uniquely selects QT for any experiment is by proving that QT is the unique solution to the self-duality equation $U(\bar{G}) = \mathrm{abl \: U(G)}$.
 Our work also serves as a bridge between the findings of ATC's 2014 work \cite{Amaral2014} (along with earlier works that follow the same logical structure), by generalizing some of its results, and Cabello's 2019 work \cite{Cabello2019}, by reaching a similar conclusion for the quantum correlations problem.
-While both approaches highlight the role of EP, our approach reaches this result through Yan’s more streamlined construction, offering a simpler framework.
+While both approaches highlight the role of the EP, our approach reaches this result through Yan’s more streamlined construction, offering a simpler framework.

+It would be interesting to compare our approach with other frameworks that aim to recover quantum theory from general principles.
+In particular, our results invite a comparison with axiomatic reconstructions developed within the GPT framework, especially in the context of the CSW approach \cite{chiribella_measurement_2014, gonda_almost_2018}.
+Of special interest is the role of the No-Restriction Hypothesis (NRH) \cite{Chiribella2010, Chiribella2011}, which appears to bear some unveiled relation to the Exclusivity Principle.